espressif/idf-component-manager/docs/en/guides/packaging_components.rst

 .. code:: shell

-   compote upload --profile "staging" --component test_cmp
+   compote component upload --profile "staging" --name test_cmp

 To use it in your project, add the registry URL in your manifest: